 This chapter examines the growing significance of environmental as well as resource issues in world politics.
 It analysis in a comparative perspective some of the important environmental movements against the backdrop of the rising profile of environmentalism from the 1960s onwards.

 This chapter begin with analyzing the concept of globalization and its causes.
 Globalisation as a concept fundamentally deals with flows.
 These flows could be of various kind- ideas moving from one part to another, capital shunted between two or more places, commodities being traded across borders, and people moving in search of better livelihoods to different parts of the world.

 The chapter also discussed the political, economic and cultural consequences of globalization.

--As we know, NCERT text is almost a decade old and there is need to update the same.
+-As we know, the NCERT text is almost a decade old and there is a need to update the same.

 -In the book, the note below cartoons may be modified( to avoid too much personal focus).

 -the picture in chapter 87 that shown the UN secretaries-general list needs updating.

 -the map that shown ‘ Troubled waters, trapped people’ in page 125, is not clear.
 It may be replaced by some other picture.